SPK (band)

-SPK were an Australian industrial music and noise music group formed in 1978.
-They were fronted by mainstay member, Graeme Revell on keyboards and percussion.
-In 1980 the group travelled to the United Kingdom where they issued their debut album, Information Overload Unit.
-In 1983 Sinan Leong joined on lead vocals.
+SPK were a noise rock group formed in Sydney, Australia in 1978.
+They are fronted by mainstay member, Graeme Revell, on keyboards and percussion.
+In 1980 the group traveled to the United Kingdom where they recorded their debut album, Information Overload Unit.

+According to Australian rock music historian Ian McFarlane, SPK were "at the forefront of the local post-punk, electronic/experimental movement of the late 1970s ... [their] music progressed from discordant, industrial-strength metal noise to sophisticated and restrained dance-rock with strange attributes".

+In 1983, Sinan Leong joined on lead vocals, after which the group pursued a more commercial industrial dance style with the single "Junk Funk" and their third album, Machine Age Voodoo.
 The group disbanded in 1988.
-Two years later Revell and Leong relocated to the United States, where Revell works as a Hollywood film score composer.
-According to Australian rock music historian Ian McFarlane, SPK were "at the forefront of the local post-punk, electronic/experimental movement of the late 1970s ... [their] music progressed from discordant, industrial-strength metal noise to sophisticated and restrained dance-rock with strange attributes".
+Two years later Revell and Leong relocated to the United States, where Revell worked as a Hollywood film score composer.

+In 2025, Revell reactivated SPK, performing two live shows in Europe with his son Robert.
+A "new entity", named SPKtR, is expected to begin touring in 2026.